 - Your travel expenses for your authorized medical appointments are compensable as well.
 Keep track of all your mileage.

 - There are time limits on nearly everything in a workers’ compensation claim.
 You have a limited time to file a claim, appeal a claim, request reimbursement for travel expenses or medical bills, etc. It’s highly recommended that you talk to a workers’ compensation attorney so that you are fully aware of your rights and responsibilities.

 Free Consultation with a Workers’ Compensation Attorney in Atlanta

 Have questions about your case or your rights to benefits?
-The workers’ compensation attorneys at Bader Law Firm, LLC in Atlanta can help.
+The workers’ compensation attorneys at Bader Scott Injury Lawyers in Atlanta can help.
 Contact us today for a free consultation at 678-562-5595.